Kitware/VTK/Documentation/release/dev/OpenFOAMReader-updates.md

   This can be used for mapping surface noise data to retain most of the geometry but entirely discarding the internal field.
 It can also potentially arise from finiteArea situations.

+2021-04-22

+# OpenFOAM bugfixes / improvements

+- preserve uncollated lagrangian information (fixes #18179)

+  Old version assumed lagrangian data are available on all processor sub-directories and used a central naming mechanism accordingly.

+  This meant that missing clouds on higher processors would effectively block out clouds.
+Likely didn't work properly with clouds in multiple regions.

+- cleanup/simplify processor directory detection

+- avoid rescanning of time directories for decomposed Avoids repetitive calls to directory listings, which tend to really slow down loading.

+- fixed handling of SetTimeValue() in vtkPOpenFOAMReader.
+  Mostly affected direct calls from VTK (not from ParaView)